diptigarg23/blog-to-podcast/README.md

 # Blog to Podcast Platform

-A simple Streamlit-based application that converts Forrester blog posts (or any blog content) into engaging podcasts.
-Built as a product manager portfolio project demonstrating technical understanding and user experience design.
+A simple Streamlit-based application that converts Forrester blog posts into engaging podcasts.

 ## Features